Frequently Asked Questions (FAQs)

 Do you ticket during school breaks, summers and interim?

 I have a carpool (on a hook) permit but I don’t have it with me today.
 What should I do?

 1. You may come into the Parking Services office and request a free one-day temporary permit.

 2. You may use a meter or pay station (ranges from $1-$1.50/hour).

 3. You may call our office to let us know and provide your name, license plate number and vehicle information and the lot you are parked in for the day.

 4. You may opt to park on the streets.

 I just received a parking ticket that I feel was unjustly given.
 What should I do?

 You have the option to appeal the ticket.
-An appeal is due in the Parking Services office with 72 hours after the ticket is written (excluding Saturdays, Sundays and holidays).
+An appeal is due in the Parking Services office with 72 hours after the ticket was written (excluding Saturdays, Sundays and holidays).
 The appeal may be submitted via our website or in writing on the Parking Ticket Appeal Form that is available in the Parking Services office or on a plain sheet of paper.
 Please remember to include your name, address, ticket (citation) number, license plate number and explanation.
-Written appeals may be mailed, faxed to (920) 424-0906, emailed to email@example.com or brought to our office.
+Written appeals may be mailed, faxed to (920) 424-0906, or brought to our office.
 There is NO guarantee the ticket will be voided.